lincolnjohnson/SunriseClock/ReadMe.md

 - 1x Rotary encoder with pushbutton switch (EN12-HS22AF20 used)
 - 2x 0.1uF capacitor (K104K10X7RF5UH5 used)
 - 1x Diode (1N4004 used)
-- 1x PNP transistor (KSB772YSTU used)
+- 1x PNP transistor (KSB772YSTU used) OR 1x n-channel mosfet (FQU13N06L used)
 - 1x NPN transistor (KSD882YSTU used)
-- 2x 2.2k resistors
+- 3x 2.2k resistors
 - 1x 12V relay (ALKS321 used)
 - 2x 11 pin female headers to enable easy replacement of arduino in case of failure
 - 3x 6 pin headers to connect 3208 matrix and switches board